Offers and Networks for Endangered Researchers

 PAUSE - Collège de France

-PAUSE is a funding program for French universities and research institutes that is comparable to the Philipp-Schwartz Program in Germany.
-It enables institutions to take in endangered scientists.
+PAUSE is a funding program for French universities and research institutes, analogous to the Philipp Schwartz Program in Germany.
+It enables institutes to take in at-risk scientists.
 It is open to doctoral candidates, postdocs, and experienced scientists.